oferwald/transposh/readme.txt

 You can wrap the element with the "no_translate" class, or add a span similar to `<span class="no_translate">`

+= How to mark a post with a different than default language? =

+Using the wordpress editing, add a custom field called tp_language and insert the two letter code of the language used in that post, so if your blog is in English and you have a post in Spanish just add tp_language es as a custom field.

 = Can I make different images appear in different languages in my themes? =

 Yes, although a bit tricky - you can use the `$my_transposh_plugin->target_language` as part of the image descriptor, this will load different